evanx/redis-doc/topics/protocol.md

 Null elements in Arrays
 -----------------------

 Single elements of an Array may be Null.
-This is used in Redis replies  in order to signal that this elements are missing and not empty strings.
+This is used in Redis replies in order to signal that the element is missing and not an empty string.
 This can happen with the SORT command when used with the GET _pattern_ option when the specified key is missing.
 Example of an Array reply containing a Null element: